Vint: Differences from vint

 In Skruuvi, as described by E.N.
 Maalari, there is a kitty of four cards that the declarer side gets after bidding, and the game involves some exchange of cards so that everyone ends up with 13 cards.
 After the exchange of cards, the bidding continues, but only the members of the declarer side are allowed to participate in bidding.
 The trick-taking play occurs after this second bidding round.

-In addition to the Vint-style scoring, the declarer side gets a bonus for a made contract that depends on the level of the contract.
+In addition to the vint-style scoring, the declarer side gets a bonus for a made contract that depends on the level of the contract.
 In Skruuvi, the non-declarer side may also double by knocking on the table before the card play starts.

 It is also possible to bid misääri, a contract where the aim is to avoid tricks.
 In a round-pass situation a forced misääri is played.

-Since the exchange of cards favours the declarer side, final contracts in Skruuvi are rather high, at a level of four or higher.
+Since the exchange of cards favors the declarer side, final contracts in Skruuvi are rather high, at a level of four or higher.
 In some circles undoubled contracts of four odd tricks, and sometimes also undoubled contracts of five odd tricks, are judged made without playing out the hand.

 After a rubber has been played in Skruuvi, four end games (called Kotka) are played without a kitty.
-In the end games the bidding starts at a level of six (small slam level), and the exchange of cards favours highly the declarer side.
+In the endgames the bidding starts at a level of six (small slam level), and the exchange of cards favors highly the declarer side.

 A typical skruuvi night consists of three matches, where a match consists of a rubber of ordinary skruuvi and four kotkas.
 Between the matches, the seats are changed so that everyone plays as a partner of everyone else.
 The partnerships may be temporarily broken if the players make certain special bids, bolshevik or mussolini.
 In these contracts the declarer plays alone against everyone else, in bolshevik a grand slam misääri, and in mussolini a grand slam no trump.